 Figure 2.
 These waveforms illustrate the effect of shutting down a current-sense amplifier using the method shown in Figure 1.
 The amplifier draws no quiescent current when VCC is 0V.

 Another way of shutting down a current-sense amplifier is to connect an NMOS transistor in the ground path (Figure 3), and drive it with logic-level signals capable of turning the transistor ON and OFF.
 When the transistor is ON, the amplifier operates normally.
 When it's OFF, the amplifier shuts down because its ground is floating.
 The output waveform for this setup (Figure 4) demonstrates the expected behavior: amplifying the input signal during 5V intervals, and floating close to VCC during 0V intervals.
 During the shutdown intervals, the leakage current measured at the VCC pin is just 4µA, due to the 1MΩ input impedance of the measurement scope.
 When the scope probe is absent, only the NMOS transistor's leakage current is drawn from VCC.
 Input current on the RS+/RS- pins is just 0.3µA.

 Figure 3.
 Opening the GND terminal of a current-sense amplifier also shuts it down.

 Figure 4.
 With the ground connection open, the current-sense amplifier of Figure 3 shuts down, drawing no quiescent current.

-pin to ground, or by opening its ground connection using an NMOS transistor.
+Thus, one can easily put the MAX4173 in shutdown mode either by pulling its VCC pin to ground, or by opening its ground connection using an NMOS transistor.
 Similar results can be expected from other current-sense amplifiers as well.